xenondevs/Docs/docs/nova/addon/fonts/actionbar.md

+---
+icon: lucide/panel-bottom
+---

+# Action Bar Overlay

-Overlays follow the same concept of using fonts to render images as [GUI Textures](../guitextures.md), but are a bit more difficult to implement for addon developers, as you need to create the font file yourself.
+Overlays follow the same concept of using fonts to render images as [GUI Textures](guitextures.md), but are a bit more difficult to implement for addon developers, as you need to create the font file yourself.

 Font files are stored under `assets/fonts/` and have [this format](https://minecraft.wiki/w/Resource_Pack#Fonts).